Your Directors present the Sixty Sixth Annual Report together

 ("RPT") which is being periodically reviewed by the Audit Committee and approved

 by the Board.
-The policy on RPT is available on the Company's website at
+The policy on RPT is available on the Company?s website at

-in form AOC-2 is not required.
+AOC-2 is not required.

 The details of transactions with entities belonging to the Promoter /